huggingface/swift-coreml-diffusers/README.md

 For faster inference, we use a very fast scheduler: [DPM-Solver++](https://github.com/LuChengTHU/dpm-solver), that we ported to Swift from our [diffusers DPMSolverMultistepScheduler implementation](https://github.com/huggingface/diffusers/blob/main/src/diffusers/schedulers/scheduling_dpmsolver_multistep.py).

+The app supports models quantized with `coremltools` version 7 or better.
+This requires macOS 14 or iOS/iPadOS 17.

 ## Compatibility and Performance

 - macOS Ventura 13.1, iOS/iPadOS 16.2, Xcode 14.2.